 In September 2019, Dr. Burris and Dr. Ryan Winston, AMD Project collaborator, presented on this research to the Women & Philanthropy organization, a group of philanthropic women from very diverse backgrounds.
 Before the research presentation, W&P event attendees were able to interact with students, learn about Dr. Winston’s work with pervious concrete to control water infiltration and make their own sample of pervious concrete, with the help of Dr. Burris’ students.

-Floating Concrete Vessels
+Ultra-lightweight Concrete for Floating Concrete Vessels

 Nutrient overloads in our watersheds, from agricultural runoff, have led to the development of dangerous algal blooms in lakes throughout Ohio, most famously, Lake Erie.
 We are working with Jake Boswell, Assistant Professor of Landscape Architecture in the Knowlton School, Nan Hu, Assistant Professor of Civil Engineering, and Rachel Gabor, Assistant Professor in Watershed Hydrology in the School of Environment and Natural Resources, to design and fabricate beautiful floating islands, which will also facilitate removal of nutrient overloads through their facilitation of growth of plant life.